Iran-born brothers charged in Sweden with spying for Russia

 The case has been investigated by Sweden’ domestic security service, SAPO.
 Sweden’s prosecution authority said much of the information in the preliminary investigation is secret and could not offer details.

+SAPO said it became suspicious of the former employee and a preliminary investigation was launched in 2017.
+Lindqvist said the inquiry was started “because there was a suspicion that there was a mole, an insider” within Sweden’s intelligence community.

+The domestic spy agency confirmed that Peyman Kia had worked there between 2014 and 2015, and that before that had worked in the Swedish armed forces.
+“It is during these employments that the suspected acquisition must have taken place.”

-Peyman Kia worked for the domestic security service, SAPO, and for the foreign defense intelligence agency, MUST, Swedish media said.
-He reportedly has worked with a top secret unit under MUST which was dealing with Swedish spies abroad, local media said.
+Swedish media said that he worked for the armed forces' foreign defense intelligence agency MUST and reportedly worked with a top secret unit under MUST which was dealing with Swedish spies abroad.
 He later worked for Swedish Customs.

+“The suspected crime is a risk that every security service is well aware of, although we do everything to counter it,” said Anders Kassman at SAPO.

+Peder Ohlsson, head of the armed forces' press department, called the crimes “very serious.”

 The brothers became Swedish citizens in 1994, and the Expressen daily quoted one of the men as saying that he speaks Persian fluently.
 The younger brother, reportedly has worked for SAPO, Swedish media reported..